7 Amazing Health Benefits Of Chironji You Need To Know

 Traditionally, chironji root extract has been widely used in treating mouth ulcers.
 Studies were conducted on rats and the findings showed positive results.
-The wound healing ability of the extract fights the ulcers formed in the GI tract.
-Though the study emphasises on therapeutic benefits, the exact pharmacological study still gives a lot of room for research.2
+The wound-healing ability of the extract fights the ulcers formed in the GI tract.
+Though the study emphasizes on therapeutic benefits, the exact pharmacological study still gives a lot of room for research.2

 5. Clears Congestion

 Chironji oil has anti-inflammatory and antioxidant properties.
-Steam inhalation after adding a few drops of the oil to the water helps clear the nasal and chest congestion.
+Steam inhalation after adding a few drops of the oil to water helps clear nasal and chest congestion.
 The antioxidant property rebuilds the tissue layer in the case of severe cold.
-The leaf and root extract have also shown similar medicinal benefits in rats.
+The leaf and root extracts have also shown similar medicinal benefits in rats.

 6. Benefits Skin

-Chironji oil is an excellent moisturiser.
-The antioxidant and anti-inflammatory properties prevent ageing and keep any skin infections at bay.
-Ground chironji seeds when mixed with gram flour and curd, make an excellent scrub for the face.
+Chironji oil is an excellent moisturizer.
+The antioxidant and anti-inflammatory properties prevent aging and keep any skin infections at bay.
+Ground chironji seeds when mixed with gram flour and curd make an excellent scrub for the face.
 When mixed with aloe vera, they promote flawless and acne-free skin.